-The following sets forth a summary of the material terms of the Company's securities, including certain provisions of Delaware law and the material provisions of the Second Amended and Restated Certificate of Incorporation (the "Charter) and the Amended and Restated Bylaws (the "Bylaws").
+The following sets forth a summary of the material terms of our securities, including certain provisions of Delaware law and the material provisions of the Second Amended and Restated Certificate of Incorporation (the "Charter) and the Amended and Restated Bylaws (the "Bylaws").
 This summary is not intended to be a complete summary of the rights and preferences of such securities.
-The full texts of the proposed Charter and Bylaws are attached as exhibits to the registration statement of which this prospectus forms a part.
-We urge you to read our Charter and Bylaws in their entirety, as well as the applicable provisions of Delaware law, for a complete description of the rights and preferences of the Company's securities.
+The full texts of the Charter and Bylaws are attached as exhibits to our Annual Report on Form 10-K. We urge you to read our Charter and Bylaws in their entirety, as well as the applicable provisions of Delaware law, for a complete description of the rights and preferences of the Company's securities.